gbmhunter/NinjaHSM/README.md

 The template parameter `<Event>` is just so that rather than passing in the events a `void *`, we have proper typing.

+Inheriting from `StateMachine<Event>` gives you the following methods available on your state machine class:

+* `initialTransitionTo(State<Event> * state)`: Perform an initial transition to the provided state.
+Designed to be called from the constructor of your state machine class.
+We used that above in the constructor of `MyStateMachine`.
+* `handleEvent(Event * event)`: Pass an event to the state machine.
+The state machine will call then current state's `onEvent()` function.
+This is designed to be called from outside your state machine, and is how you pass events (and data) to the state machine.
+We use the below in our `main()` function.
+* `transitionTo(State<Event> * state)`: Transition to the provided state.
+This is designed to be called from within a state's `onEvent()` method (or in rarer cases, from within a state's `entry()` or `exit()` methods --- see below for more details).
+* `getCurrentState()`: Gets the current state.
+* `eventHandled()`: Call this from within a state's `onEvent()` method when you have handled an event.
+This prevents the event from bubbling up to parent states.

 Now we can create an instance of our state machine and start sending events to it:

 ```cpp